 - Devise a distribution strategy: Automation is critical here—use tools like Buffer or CoSchedule to organize your posting schedule.
 Use the research from the first element to determine what content to post where

 Encourage Your Team to Engage and Interact Consistently

 When a user comments on or shares one of your posts, engagement is an excellent way of growing your following organically.
 For example, if a user retweets one of your posts with a comment, you can respond, and their audience can see that engagement.
-That’s valuable because it encourages others to follow and engage because they know you’re an active participant, not a brand that spends its time ‘talking at” their audience.
+That’s valuable because it encourages others to follow and engage because they know you’re an active participant, not a brand that spends its time ‘talking at” its audience.